 Benefits of IoT-based Incident Prediction System

 With an IoT-based Incident Prediction System (IPS) in place, a detailed audit trail of data is produced, which is ripe for analytics.
 Thus, safety compliance becomes a data-driven practice – objective, not subjective.

 When there is an inevitable incident, there would now be a Forensic Audit Trail to determine exactly what happened.
 Who was there?
 What caused the incident?
 How can you prepare in the future to avoid similar events?
 Is additional training required in specific areas/gaps identified by the system?

 It’s conceivable that such a system would also lower an organization’s overall risk profile, and therefore have potential ramifications on liability and insurance rates.
-If having a security system on your home can lower your home owner’s insurance costs, perhaps there are similar benefits available.
+If having a security system on your home can lower your homeowner’s insurance costs, perhaps there are similar benefits available.

 Even the Human Resources department of organizations using an IPS system could enjoy new benefits.
-Such a system requires workers to “sign/check in” to the system at the beginning of a shift, and “sign/check out” when finished for the day.
+Such a system requires workers to “sign/check in” to the system at the beginning of a shift and “sign/check out” when finished for the day.
 That could directly be tied to Time & Attendance data.
-Actually, the GPS data correlated with the heart rate monitors could even let you know if someone were taking a nap while on the job!
+Actually, the GPS data correlated with the heart rate monitors could even let you know if someone was taking a nap while on the job!